-The rate at which carbon in the default HWP categories is removed from the HWP pool in service in a given year is specified by a constant decay rate (k) expressed as half-life in years.
-The 2006 IPCC Guidelines define the half-life as "the number of years it takes to lose one-half of the material currently in the pool".
-As the half-life in the context of Decision 2/CMP.7 refers to HWP in use (see Section 2.8.1.1), the half-life to be applied is a function of the adjusted estimated service life (ESL) of the particular HWP commodities (with HL = Adjusted ESL ln(2), see Section 2.8.4.2).

-When applying the Tier 2 method, Decision 2/CMP.7 requires countries to use the default half-lives of the three HWP categories as specified in Table 2.8.2.
-The same half-lives apply for the particular subcategories of the aggregate HWP categories as specified in Table 2.8.1.
+- The rate at which carbon in the default HWP categories is removed from the HWP pool in service in a given year 5356 - is specified by a constant decay rate (k) expressed as half-life in years.
+The 2006 IPCC Guidelines define the 5357 - half-life as "the number of years it takes to lose one-half of the material currently in the pool".
+As the half-life in 5358 - 5359 the context of Decision 2/CMP.7 refers to HWP in use (see Section 2.8.1.1), the half-life to be applied is a - 5360 function of the adjusted estimated service life (ESL) of the particular HWP commodities (with HL = Adjusted - 5361 ESL ln(2), see Section 2.8.4.2). - When applying the Tier 2 method, Decision 2/CMP.7 requires countries to use the default half-lives of the three 5362 - HWP categories as specified in Table 2.8.2.
+The same half-lives apply for the particular subcategories of the 5363 - aggregate HWP categories as specified in Table 2.8.1.
+5364

-TABLE 2.8.2 TIER 2 DEFAULT HALF-LIVES 141 OF HWP CATEGORIES
+TABLE 2.8.2 TIER 2 DEFAULT HALF-LIVES 138 OF HWP CATEGORIES

-HWP categories 142 Default half-lives (years)
+HWP categories 139 Default half-lives (years)

 Paper 2

 Wood panels 25

 Sawn wood 35

-In order to reduce uncertainties associated with the assumptions on the half-lives of the HWP commodities (see Section 2.8.6) Parties are encouraged to use country-specific half-lives, both for the domestic use of HWP categories, as well as country-specific half-lives as being applied by the importing country for the exported HWP categories.
-Further guidance on how to use and obtain country-specific half-life information (i.e. Tier 3) for the relevant HWP categories is available in Section 2.8.4.2.
+In order to reduce uncertainties associated with the assumptions on the half-lives of the HWP commodities (see Section 2.8.6) Parties are encouraged to use country-specific half-lives, both for the domestic use of HWP categories, as well as country-specific half-lives as being applied by the importing country for the exported HWP relevant HWP categories is available in Section 2.8.4.2.